Looking for the best workouts for weight loss? Look no further than high-intensity interval training (HIIT).

 - The Jump Rope HIIT Workout

 - The Staircase HIIT Workout

 - The HITT Sandbag Workout

 Brace yourself, you’ll learn a lot and shed a lot!

 High-intensity interval training, as the name suggests, consists of intervals of short periods of intense exercise, followed by recovery periods in a circuit or cycle.

-The interval portions may include fast-paced bodyweight work or sprinting, whereas the recovery periods usually consist of either low-intensity exercise, such as jogging or walking at a slow pace, or complete rest.
+The interval portions may include fast-paced bodyweight exercise, sprinting, or any other challenging movement, whereas the recovery periods usually consist of either low-intensity exercise, such as jogging or walking at a slow pace, or complete rest.

 The Effectiveness of HIIT for Weight Loss

-Over the last few decades, plenty of published studies have proven, beyond the shadow of a doubt, the value of interval training for fat loss.
+Over the last few decades, plenty of published studies have proven, beyond the shadow of a doubt, the impact of interval training on fat loss.